Biggest U.S. index funds oppose most climate proposals in shareholder votes

-While votes on climate-related shareholder resolutions often take center stage at corporate annual meetings, they seldom draw support from the two top U.S. index fund firms, BlackRock Inc and Vanguard Group.
+While votes on climate-related shareholder resolutions often take centre stage at corporate annual meetings, they seldom draw support from the two top U.S. index fund firms, BlackRock Inc and Vanguard Group.
 The reticence of the two largest index fund providers to back these proposals draws criticism from some investors and climate activists.

 BlackRock sometimes criticizes the quality of the climate-change proposals offered by others, but the world’s largest money manager and its top rivals have not put forward any proposals of their own since at least 2001, according to research firm FactSet.